hanami/guides/content/v2.2/introduction/building-a-web-app.md

 end
 ```

-We can now edit the new action at `app/actions/books/show.rb` to begin adding the required behaviour, passing the id param to its view.
+We can now edit the action at `app/actions/books/show.rb` to begin adding the required behaviour, passing the id param to its view.

 ```ruby
 # app/actions/books/show.rb